Anthony Sherman: Early life

 Sherman attended North Attleboro High School in North Attleboro, Massachusetts, where he was the team captain in football, track, and baseball.
 He was named the Massachusetts Gatorade Player of the Year in 2006.
-He was named thrice to the Attleboro Sun-Chronicle All-Star team.
+Sherman was named to the Attleboro Sun-Chronicle All-Star team thrice.
 In football, he rushed for 1,202 yards and 20 touchdowns as a senior, while also adding 100 tackles on defense.
-He is the school's career leader in rushing yards (2,537) and touchdowns (48).
+Sherman is the school's career leader in rushing yards (2,537) and touchdowns (48).
 In baseball, he was a two-time All-League selection.

 In track & field, Sherman served as the team captain and competed in the sprinting and throwing events.
 In sprints, he recorded times of 6.98 seconds in the 55-meter dash and 12.19 seconds in the 100-meter dash.
-As a thrower, he competed in the shot put and got a top-throw of 15.48 meters.
+As a thrower, Sherman competed in the shot put and got a top-throw of 15.48 meters.

 Coming out of high school, Sherman was rated a 3-star recruit by Rivals and 247 Sports.
 He received only two Division 1 scholarship offers, from UConn and Boston College.
-He ultimately decided to commit to play for the University of Connecticut on February 7, 2007.
+Sherman ultimately decided to commit to play for the University of Connecticut on February 7, 2007.

 College career

 As a freshman in 2007, Sherman immediately became the starting fullback for the UConn Huskies and was the lead blocker for Donald Brown, the 2008 Big East Offensive Player of the Year.

 As a sophomore in 2008, Sherman had his best year statistically.
-He had three carries for 9 yards, had 26 receptions for 270 yards, and 13 tackles on special teams.
+He had three carries for nine yards and 26 receptions for 270 yards, while also recording 13 tackles on special teams.

 In his junior and senior seasons, Sherman was elected team captain and was the lead blocker for fellow Massachusetts native, Jordan Todman, who was the 2010 Big East Offensive Player of the Year and an ESPN All-American.
 Sherman scored his first collegiate touchdown during his senior season.

 During his collegiate career, Sherman rushed for 61 yards on 17 carries, caught 48 passes for 477 yards and a touchdown, and had 63 total tackles.